 CO-HOST: We need that.

 CARLSON: I—you know, I think that you’re onto something.
 I mean, not someone who’s like a Klansman or anything, but someone who’s totally unbound by P.C. rules, who will just say whatever the hell he wants. … You know, someone who really will—and everyone claims, “Oh, I say it like it is.”
 But nobody actually does.
 The guy who does, who says, “I’m unabashedly pro-American.
 Fuck the French.
 Who cares what they think?
 The Belgians?
 They don’t like it, they can pound sand.”
 You know what I mean?
 That guy is going to get elected.

 Given Carlson defends President Trump on his show every night, it’s not that surprising that he would have an openness to a presidential candidate who cultivated a base through racial resentment.
-But the brazenness of the comments are still shocking, and his other comments from the clips support the idea that Tucker Carlson at the time espoused openly white supremacist ideas.
+But the brazenness of the comments is still shocking, and his other comments from the clips support the idea that Tucker Carlson at the time espoused openly white supremacist ideas.
 The worst examples came from the way he talked about Muslims in Afghanistan and Iraq, as in this clip from 2008: